The School Auction: How to Maximize Donations and Success

 Add a “Fund A Need” Donation Option

-School auctions can extend beyond the typical bidding for items or experiences on show, with many institutions also holding a “Fund a Need” segment to their auctions.
+School auctions can extend beyond the typical bidding for items or experiences on the show, with many institutions also holding a “Fund a Need” segment to their auctions.
 This is where schools select any one need that their students might have, such as a van for school trips, new computers for the lab, or more art supplies, and ask parents to donate towards them.

 These Tips Still Work for Virtual Auctions